diegonc/chmsee/README.md

 Building
 ========

-For ChmSee 2.0(1.99+), ChmSee has been changed from GTK+ based application to a xulrunner application.
+ChmSee 2.0 has been refacted from GTK+ based to a xulrunner application.

-Now in ChmSee, most of codes use cross-platform languages: JavaScript, XUL, CSS.
-So building is unnecessary for them.
+Most of ChmSee codes use cross-platform languages: JavaScript, XUL, CSS, building is unnecessary for them.

-But you still need to compile a C/C++ component, it's a XPCOM component which is used to retrieve HTML and image from packed chm file.
-All source codes for this component are located in `chmsee/src` directory.
+But there is still a component you need to compile, because it is written by C++ language.
+This is an important component that used to retrieve HTML and image from packed chm file.
+The source codes for this component are located in `chmsee/src` directory.

-Before building, you must confirm *xulrunner sdk* and *chmlib* already installed in your system.
+Before compiling, you must confirm *xulrunner sdk* and *chmlib* already installed in your system.

 Then `cd chmsee/src` directory, choose one of Makefile.${OS} files and rename it to Makefile.
-If there is no proper Makefile.${OS} file for your OS in chmsee distribution, you can create one by copying from a similar Makefile.${OS} or Makefile.sample and modify the INCLUDE, LIB or CFLAGS variables in it.
+If there isn't proper Makefile.${OS} file for your OS in chmsee distribution, you can create it yourself by copying a similar Makefile.${OS} or Makefile.sample to Makefile and modify the INCLUDE, LIB or CFLAGS variables in it.

-When the Makefile is ready, type GNU `make` in the `chmsee/src` directory.
-If building succeed, the compiled XPCOM component and its xpt defines will be output to `chmsee/components` directory.
+If the Makefile is ready, type GNU `make` in the `chmsee/src` directory.
+After building finished, the compiled XPCOM component and its xpt defines will be output to `chmsee/components` directory.

 Running
 =======